 2.3 The Scope of the Food Service 2.3.1 Establish and maintain up to date register of all food premises in the district.
-2.3.2 Inspect all food premises on a risk based, rolling programme in accordance with Food Safety Act 1990, Code of Practice and Practice Guidance and take enforcement action as necessary.
-Most planned inspections will be carried out by a contractor.
+2.3.2 Inspect all food premises on a risk based, rolling programme in accordance with Food Law Code of Practice and Practice Guidance and take enforcement action as necessary.
+Most of the planned inspections will be carried out by a contractor.
 2.3.3 Carry out visits and inspections to food premises as necessary within the plan period, including revisits and investigative visits.
 2.3.4 Investigate and resolve all food complaints and all complaints relating to a food business, including refuse, litter, odours, pests, drainage etc, except noise.
 2.3.5 Provide advice and assistance to businesses and consumers on food related issues.
-2.3.6 Receive and act on all food hazard warnings.
+2.3.6 Receive and act on all food alerts.
 2.3.7 Investigate all food within the district that might be contaminated or illegally imported and take necessary action.
-Seize, detain and destroy, as necessary, unfit or illegally imported food.
-2.3.8 Monitor the movement of unfit food into and out of the Rochford District area.
+Check with Southend Airport and Baltic Wharf for plans to import food.
+Seize, detain and destroy, as necessary, unsafe or illegally imported food.
+2.3.8 Monitor the movement of unsafe food into and out of the Rochford District area.
 2.3.9 Take action to close food premises found to present an imminent risk to health.
-2.3.10 Act as Statutory Consultee in relation to Liquor Licensing.
+2.3.10 Act as consultee in relation to alcohol and entertainment licensing.
 2.3.11 Provide advice to the Planning Service on food related issues.

-2.3.12 Identify premises requiring a Butchers Shop Licence and prepare them for grant and renewal.
-2.3.13 Identify premises processing, handling and storing meat products and preparations, and prepare them for approval.
-2.3.14 Identify premises processing, handling and storing dairy, fish and/or egg products and prepare them for approval.
-2.3.15 Identify premises processing, handling and storing food(s) that fall under other specific regulations and ensure that they comply with such regulations.
+2.3.12 Identify butchers shops requiring Authorisation to remove specified risk material (bovine vetebral column) and prepare them for issue of the Authorisation.
+2.3.13 Identify premises processing, handling and storing meat products, meat preparations, minced meat, etc. and prepare them for approval.
+2.3.14 Identify premises processing, handling and storing dairy, fish and/or egg products, live bivalve molluscs, etc. and prepare them for approval.
+2.3.15 Inspect premises processing, handling and storing food(s) that fall under product-specific regulations and ensure that they comply with such regulations.
 2.3.16 Undertake a food sampling programme in accordance with the Health Protection Agency, Eastern, Chelmsford Food, Water and Environmental Laboratory Sampling Programme and taking account of current food premises.
 2.3.17 Facilitate food hygiene training as necessary, by independent training organisations.
 2.3.18 Comment on proposed food legislation, codes of practice and other official documents as necessary and as requested.
 2.3.19 Provide appropriate export certification as requested by food companies in the district.
 2.3.20 Carry out a health and safety inspection of all premises where the sale of food is the main activity on a risk based rolling programme in accordance with LAC 67/1, and take enforcement action as necessary including revisits.
 2.3.21 Investigate and resolve all serious complaints about health and safety where the sale of food is the main activity.